 - Diversify investment base – certification signals the low-carbon integrity of the bond and is important for investors looking for climate related investments

 - Easy-find: it allows potential investors to quickly find your bond on Bloomberg and on other listings.
-Additionally, the Climate Bonds Initiative circulates your offering to every investor on its stakeholder list.

 What is innovative about the Standard is that it allows not only obvious project bonds for renewable energy generation or green portfolio bonds to be labelled as ‘climate bonds’, but it also allows corporate bonds to be linked with low-carbon activities, without compromising on the normal credit ratings of the issuer.